JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/03_put_method.md

   }
 ```

-We found the `index` of our book that we want to update, then we replaced it with the book that came as a response from the backend.

-Lastly, let's go to our form button and call our method:
+10. Go to the `Update Book` button inside the form and call the `updateBook` method:

 ```dart
 ElevatedButton(